sebasjm/antlr/README.txt

 CHANGES

+June 28, 2007

+* Added ability to set the port number in the constructor for the debug parser.

 June 5, 2007

 * Changed (hidden) option -verbose to -Xnfastates; this just prints out the NFA states along each nondeterministic path for nondeterminism warnings.